 Issues With Buying Used Dentures

-Then there is the other side of the coin.
-Aside from hygienic issues and the overall ‘ick’ factor, there are some very good reasons why you should not seriously consider second hand dentures.
+However, there is the other side of the coin.
+Aside from hygienic issues and the overall ‘ick’ factor, there are some very good reasons why you should not seriously consider second-hand dentures.

 If you were to look at the average person’s jawline, you could make a case that each one is distinctly different enough to be as unique as a fingerprint.
 When dentures are manufactured, part of the process is ensuring a proper fit in the mouth of the wearer.